klis87/redux-requests/packages/redux-saga-requests/README.md

 As you probably guessed, the most job is done by `watchRequests`, which is like a manager to your request actions - it sends requests you define in your actions and dispatches success, error and abort actions, depending on the outcome.
-It can also automatically abort requests with a proper driver (like `Axios`, for `Fetch API` it also dispatches abort actions, but requests are not really aborted, just ignored).
+It can also automatically abort requests.
 Aborting requests is a very important, but often neglected topic.
 Lets say you have a paginated list and a user asked for 1st page, then 2nd and lets assume response for 1st one will come later.
 Or... lets say a private data are being fetched and before this request is finished a user logged out.
 You could introduce many race condition bugs like this, without even realizing - they won't happen on your local machine (without throthling in your browser), but they could happen